n-mounier/MRlap/README.md

 <!--- :arrow_right: ESHG/EMGM?? poster is available [here]().  --->

 :information\_source: `MRlap` is still under active development.
+:information\_source: This branch aim at performing serial analyses for the same pair of traits, re-using LDSC results from previous analysis (`LDSC_results`) to speed up analyses.
+This should be used with care.
 :information\_source: `MRlap` has been updated to version 0.0.2.
 Note that some features of this version (including the use of case-control data) are still being tested and that in previous versions the exclusion